-Adelaide Biodesign has been tailored to suit the environment and resources available in South Australia.
-Instead of a 6 month course, Adelaide Biodesign runs over 12 months and incorporates the highly successful eChallenge as well as mentoring and support from the ThincLab incubator thanks to generous support from the University of Adelaide and Flinders University.
+Adelaide Biodesign is a 12 month course running annually, in which multidisciplinary teams identify unmet clinical needs and work towards providing a solution, whilst learning about the medical device development process.
+Adelaide Biodesign incorporates the highly successful eChallenge as well as mentoring and support from the ThincLab incubator thanks to generous support from the University of Adelaide and Flinders University.

 Kiara Bechta-Metti is the Director, Adelaide Enterprise, the technology transfer office for the University of Adelaide, which has a mandate to accelerate commercialisation through licensing and new start-up companies.
 Kiara has more than 20 years' experience in technology commercialisation, finance and new business creation in Australia and the United States.
 From 2005-2014, Kiara led the commercialisation on a wide range of technologies developed at CSIRO across the fields of agriculture, food, health and mining.
 Prior to CSIRO, she was a financial analyst in equities research at global financial firms UBS and Deutsche Bank, with a focus on healthcare, medical device and biotechnology companies.
 Kiara started her career working for several Silicon Valley-based biotechnology firms, after completing her degree from UC Berkeley in Molecular and Cellular Biology.